ls1intum/Artemis/docs/user/exercises/file-upload.rst

 Assessment
 ----------

 - When the due date is over you can assess the submissions.
-Go to the
+From the assessment dashboard go to exercise assessment dashboard of the file-upload exercise.
+- There you can assess the submitted student submissions, by first downloading the file, and then creating feedback with points.

 .. |edit| image:: programming/edit.png
 .. |course-management| image:: programming/course-management.png